mrleohua/my-birthday/README.md

-# Mimi's Birthday Dinner Chatbot
+# Mimi's Birthday Dinner Chatbot (Address Removed)

-Single-file static site (index.html) with:
-- Event details (Mimi’s, 130a Beach St, Coogee NSW 2034; Sat 16 Aug 2025, 6:30–9:30 PM)
+This is a single-file static site (`index.html`) for Leo's birthday at Mimi’s.
+It includes:
+- Event details (no street address shown)
-- Google Maps directions
+- Google Maps directions to the venue by name
 - Menu link
 - One-tap RSVP via SMS to +61 414 428 118
-- iOS-friendly .ics generator
+- iOS-friendly .ics generator (location is the venue name only)

 ## Run locally
 Just open `index.html` in any browser.

 ## Deploy to GitHub Pages (Web UI)
-1. Create a new public repo on GitHub (e.g. `mimis-birthday`).
+1. Create a new public repo on GitHub (e.g. `mimis-birthday-noaddress`).
 2. Upload `index.html`, `.nojekyll`, and this `README.md` to the repository root.
 3. In the repo, go to **Settings → Pages**.
 4. Under **Build and deployment**, set **Source** to **Deploy from a branch**.